 3. Introduction to Machine Learning with Python

 This is a book that will kick-start your Python Machine Learning journey.
-The concepts are well explained in detail with sufficient examples so that even a layperson can understand them.
+The concepts are well explained in detail with sufficient examples to understand them, even a layperson.
 The sound is compassionate and easy to understand.

 ML is a very complex topic, but you should create your ML models after practicing with the book.
 You’ll get a good understanding of ML definitions.
 The book has examples in Python, but you do not need any prior knowledge of either Maths or Programming to read this book.

 This book is intended for beginners and discusses essential topics in depth.
-However, reading this book alone would not be enough when you get deeper into ML and coding.
+However, reading this book alone would not be enough to get deeper into ML and coding.

 4. Practical Statistics for Data Scientists

-Each of these concepts is well defined, and there are examples along with an overview of how data science concepts are applicable.
+Each of these concepts is well defined, and there are examples and an overview of how data science concepts are applicable.
 The novel also surprises us with a review of ML designs.
 This book covers all the topics that data science needs.

 It is a quick and easy guide, but as the descriptions and examples are not comprehensive, this book alone cannot master the concepts in depth.